Skip to main content

 "How much should I put in my 401(k) this year—and what does 'max' really mean?"
 This is one of the most common retirement questions, and the answer isn't just about memorizing IRS limits.
 It's about finding the right balance between tax-advantaged savings, cash flow, employer match, and your other financial goals.

-- Employee deferrals are shared across all 401(k)/403(b) plans in a year—if you have two jobs, YOU must track your combined total.
+• Employee deferrals are shared across all 401(k)/403(b)/TSP plans—if you have two jobs, YOU must track combined totals.

-- IRA limits are separate from 401(k) limits—you can contribute to both in the same year.
+• IRA and 401(k) limits are separate—you can max both in the same year.

 Understanding the Basics: How 401(k)s Actually Work